SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/airflow/setup/mwaa.md

 Please make sure you select the Fabric for the same Snowflake environment you have already created the connection for in your Airflow.
 Once done, hit **(4) Save**.

+## Create an Airflow Job

+Once the MWAA Airflow Fabric is setup with the relevant connections, Airflow Job scheduling is done with a low-code easy-to-user interface.
+Follow this guide to [Create an Airflow Job](/docs/getting-started/getting-started-with-low-code-airflow.md#2-create-an-airflow-job).